zentrocdot/artificial-intelligence-tools/python/README.md

 # Support my Work

 <p align="justify">If you like what I am presenting, there are several ways to support me.
 One way is buying one of my unique NFTs.
-The can beo e.g. found on OpenSea. :smiley:</p>
+They can be found e.g. at OpenSea. :smiley:</p>

 https://opensea.io/collection/fantastic-mushroom-collection